What's the connection between eggs and Easter?

 All welcome to stay for refreshments and fellowship afterwards!

-You can watch each Sunday service as it happens via the livestream below, or later at your convenience.
-You can also find services on the church YouTube channel (HALIBURTON ANGLICAN).
+Watch each Sunday service as it happens via the livestream below, or later at your convenience.
+You can also find all previous services, as well as the Reverend Canon Dr. David Barker’s readings for each Sunday, on the church YouTube channel (HALIBURTON ANGLICAN @haliburtonanglican).

 There really is one, and it all begins back with the earliest practices of Lent.